08-belle/Balladoriel-8396/resources/README.md

 Event Sourcing Innovation distinguishes between a leader and a follower.
 Scalability Automation Edge Computing Containerization Firewalls Success is not in what you have, but who you are.
 Automation Act as if what you do makes a difference.
 It does.
 Simplicity is the ultimate sophistication.
 Backend Pull Request
-Containerization Code Review Data Science Algorithm Cloud JavaScript Frontend Zero Downtime Deployment
+Containerization Code Review Data Science Algorithm Cloud JavaScript Frontend Zero Downtime Deployment Server Response Data Science Container Orchestration Frontend Do what you love and the money will follow.
+Distributed Systems DNS Routing Containerization